NFL+ Game Day VIP Tour

 2. Designing the story-style experience

-I designed a story-style experience where users could swipe through live analyst POVs or jump into live commentary, like you would on Instagram.
-I added a carousel of featured hosts, each with swipeable cards and live status indicators.
-Viewers could dock the player or switch between different talent feeds.
-The goal was to bring more personality and energy into NFL+ by turning game day updates into full-screen, vertical stories—blending live commentary, video, and player moments in a more social, engaging format.
+I designed a story-style experience where fans could swipe through live analyst POVs or tap into commentary.
+I added a host carousel with swipe-able cards and live indicators.
+Viewers could dock the player or switch between feeds.
+The goal was to make NFL+ feel more social and fun by turning game day updates into full-screen stories with live takes, video, and player moments.

 Full Screen Story UI Iterations